-The Glen Canyon Dam tour was not as good as our Hoover Dam tour in October.
+The Glen Canyon Dam tour was not as good as our Hoover Dam tour in October 2011.
 Somehow the dam itself is too modern and tidy to be all that interesting.
 It was a bit like touring an office building.
-I hiked around the beach north of the dam for several hours and made a few fun high points.
-Shot well.
+I hiked around the beach north of the dam for several hours and made a few fun high points, and shot well.
 At one point I ran into a young woman who was nude sunbathing, who seemed to have staked out a private alcove on the rocky beach.
-Who has the right-of-way, me walking the beach minding my own business, or some naked chick who thinks she found a private alcove?
+Who has the right-of-way, me walking the beach minding my own business, or some naked woman who thinks she found a private alcove?

 I planned to be at Horseshoe Bend, a tight gooseneck of the Colorado River just five miles south of Page, at sunset.
 Some of the best places to photograph the bend were already staked out when I arrived, but from my position, I had a decent view with nice symmetry in the arc of the Colorado River.
 As I waited for the sunset, two 20-somethings arrived and pulled two beers out of their packs to celebrate the moment.
 The gnats, though not biting, were thick and insanely annoying.

 • Boat ride to Rainbow Bridge National Monument, then Hiking at Waterholes Canyon